 After I did the seminar for the group, for the next three nights Cine Tyrol has hosted us at this beautiful resort in the country where Arnold Schwarzenegger stays whenever he comes to Austria.
 Hillary Clinton and Jimmy Carter and prime ministers and presidents have also stayed there when they come to Austria.
 We have a room with an amazing view of these beautiful craggy mountains of the Austrian Alps.
 By this time, anybody reading my Facebook blogs knows that Peter and I love views.
 We love to sit in front of a window and watch the clouds move across the mountaineers and how the light changes on the mountains.
 We arrived at the hotel restaurant and had this beautiful table reserved for us in front of the window.
 My mother used to say – invest in experiences rather than stocks and bonds and my mother taught me to value these beautiful experiences and the graciousness of hosts such as Johannes.

-For the next two days Peter and I were hosted by two screenwriters from the Innsbruck area who will take us around.
-One of them took me around in 1999 when I did the seminar here.
-I also saw him in Vienna when I was here several years ago.
+For the next two days Peter and I were hosted by two screenwriters from the Innsbruck area who will showed us around.
+One of them took me around in 1999 when I did the seminar there.
+I also saw him in Vienna when I was there several years ago.
 The other is a client of mine who lives in this area who attended the seminar.

 We’ve had so many incredible experiences so far – many of them revolving around people that we have known before the people we have met and many of them revolving around the beauty of the country where we are.
 It is amazing to us that we are only a few weeks into this two-month trip and everything has been so rich on so many levels.